 British Sociological Association (BSA) and SHAAP one-day Symposium - 22nd April 2016

-In partnership with the BSA Alcohol Study Group, Scottish Health Action on Alcohol Problems (SHAAP) is hosted a one-day interdisciplinary symposium 'How do different disciplines talk about alcohol and how can we work better together?' on 22nd April 2016 in the Royal College of Physicians of Edinburgh from 10am - 4:30pm.
+In partnership with the BSA Alcohol Study Group, Scottish Health Action on Alcohol Problems (SHAAP) hosted a one-day interdisciplinary symposium 'How do different disciplines talk about alcohol and how can we work better together?' on 22nd April 2016 in the Royal College of Physicians of Edinburgh